 Benefits of Dental Implants

-Dental implants make use of three main components: the titanium post, the abutment, and the restoration that fits on top.
-Since the titanium post integrates with your existing bone and gum tissue, you can expect your tooth to last significantly longer than other tooth replacement methods.
+Since dental implants integrate with your existing bone and gum tissue, you can expect your tooth to last significantly longer than other tooth replacement methods.
 This is because dental implants are the only method that involves long-term integration with your mouth’s organic structures, which is in stark contrast to how dentures and bridges function.
 The result is the most natural-looking and natural-feeling tooth replacement.

 Not only do dental implants last longer, but they make basic tasks like chewing your favorite foods easy.
 Whether you’re chewing your favorite cut of steak or you’re biting into an apple, there’s never any worry of your replacement tooth becoming loose or falling out.
 Additionally, dental implants maintain success rates as high as 98 percent, even after a 10-year period.